sherrychen29/GenAI_Social_Scenario_Generation_ProblemSize/README.md

 # GenAI_Social_Scenario_Generation_ProblemSize
+This project is to explore using ChatGPT to generate social story videos for social training

+The following API licenses are required:
+OpenAI
+Gemini
+LemonFox

-This project is to explore using ChatGPT to generate social story videos for social training The following packages need to be installed: base64 requests dotenv (for API license) moviepy openai google.generativeai
+The following Python packages need to be installed: base64 requests dotenv (for store API license) moviepy openai google.generativeai